thomd/on-react/README.md

 Best practice is to make the React state be the **single source of truth**.

+### Lifting State Up

+If several components need to reflect the same changing data, it is recommended to **lift the shared state up** to their **closest common ancestor**.

+For example a parent component can provide a **setState-callback-function** as a prop to a child component which sets state of the parent.

 ## Lifecycle Methods

 Stateful class components inherit from `React.Component` the following methods: